svrooij/svrooij.github.io/_posts/2022-09-13-replace-teams-owner.md

 ### Application not by a trusted publisher?

 When executing the `Connect-MgGraph` command above, you're prompted to consent to the application in the default browser.
-And depending on the tenant configration you might not be allowed to consent it yourself.
+And depending on the tenant configuration you might not be allowed to consent it yourself.
 Ask the global admin to do that for you.

 The consent screen displays the name `Microsoft Graph PowerShell` and that it's from an **unverified** publisher?
 Does that mean it's not to be trusted?
 You should decide yourself, I guess the module is created by Microsoft, but not configured correctly.
 It also lists the permissions you're requesting this time.
 If you previously consented to this application, the login screen is not even shown and you'll be redirect immediately.